 </Project>

-.
-After the test run, a JSON file should be created next to the csproj file.
-Azure DevOps doesn't support this file, but coverlet
+You can verify everything works by running dotnet test /p:CollectCoverage=true.
+After the test run, a JSON file is created next to the .csproj file.
+Azure DevOps does not support this format, but coverlet can output results in many standard formats.
+Use the cobertura format, which Azure DevOps supports.

 dotnet test /p:CollectCoverage=true /p:CoverletOutputFormat=cobertura

-After running the command for each test project, you get one code coverage file per project.
-These files are not very convenient to read.
-Let's generate a cool UI using ReportGenerator.
-This free tool allows you to generate a website to navigate into the files and see the lines covered by the tests.
-You can install as a .NET global tool:
+After running the command for each test project, you get one coverage file per project.
+These files are not easy to read directly.
+To generate a readable report, use ReportGenerator, a free tool that produces a website showing which lines are covered by tests.
+Install it as a .NET global tool:

 dotnet tool install -g dotnet-reportgenerator-globaltool